 - Amazon Seller Lawyers haven’t worked inside the Amazon machine.
 Ideally, your appeal should be written by somebody with an in-depth understanding of Amazon’s thinking, SOPs and structure.
 Teams that include ex-Amazon employees from Seller Performance and Seller Support can provide insight and guidance that a law firm cannot.
 Plus, Amazon consultants know how to work multiple channels inside of Amazon to solve your problems.

 - You cannot sue Amazon.
 With very limited exceptions, third-party sellers cannot file lawsuits against Amazon.
 This is part of the Business Solutions Agreement (BSA), which governs the relationship between the two parties.

-There are some limited circumstances where third-party sellers should I hire a lawyer? to protect their interests on the platform:
+There are some limited circumstances where third-party sellers should hire an Amazon Seller Lawyers? to protect their interests on the platform:

 - Intellectual property complaints can be difficult.
 Oftentimes, an Amazon consulting company like Riverbend can help you appeal these successfully.
 But in limited circumstances, you may need an attorney to defeat a complaint made against your company.
 Keep in mind, in these cases the attorney isn’t fighting Amazon on your behalf.
 Rather, the lawyer communicates with the alleged rights owner to try and convince them to remove their complaint.
 Or, in some cases, a lawsuit against the alleged rights owner may be necessary.
 This is particularly true for patent claims.

 - Sometimes, mediation is the end game.
 If the appeals process fails – both internally at Amazon and externally with government and quasi-government agencies – it’s time for mediation.
 This is allowed under the BSA.
 Some sellers choose to attack the mediation process themselves or with the help of a consultant.
-Others with a lot of money at stake should I hire a lawyer to help with the process.
+Others with a lot of money at stake should hire Amazon Seller Lawyers to help with the process.